prostoblodi/Voice_to_text_Redesigned/README.md

 # How to use
-First step we need to download all libaries:
+First step we need to download all libraries:

 `pip install PyQt6`